Katniss Everdeen: Personality

-She quickly adapts to the "kill or be killed" philosophy of the games and coldly considers how she will kill her fellow competitors during the first Games, at one point rationalizing she is already a killer due to her hunting experience, though she is briefly disturbed after her first direct kill, Marvel.
+During the 74th and 75th Hunger Games, Katniss quickly adapts to the "kill or be killed" philosophy of the Games and coldly considers how she will kill her fellow competitors during the first Games.
+Despite this, she is disturbed when she kills a fellow competitor.
 By the end of the first Games, she is prepared to shoot Cato and attempts to do so only to be interrupted by Peeta being attacked by the mutations.
-Despite her cold-bloodedness, she is nonetheless extremely relieved at not having to kill her allies Rue and Peeta.
-As the series progresses, however, she becomes increasingly cold-blooded, to the point where she objectively discusses how to kill everyone (but Peeta) involved in her second Hunger Games in Catching Fire (though she ultimately has to kill only one combatant), and by the third novel is depicted killing an unarmed female civilian during a mission, with apparent remorse.
+As the series progresses, however, she becomes increasingly cold-blooded, to the point where she and Peeta discuss how to kill everyone involved in her second Hunger Games in Catching Fire.
+By the third novel, she is mostly numb to the concept of killing others, although she does feel remorse when accidentally killing an unarmed female civilian.
+When Peeta's mind is hijacked by the Capitol, Katniss feels he is justified in hating her due to killing so many people.